A comprehensive separation of dark matter and baryonic mass components in galaxy clusters I: Mass constraints from Abell S1063: Test object: Abell S1063

 \section{Test object: Abell\,S1063}

 Galaxy cluster Abell\,S1063 (AS1063; also known as RXC J2248.7-4431 and SPT-CL J2248-4431), is a massive galaxy cluster at $z=0.3475$, first identified by \citet{Abell1989}.
 It is an ideal laboratory for this work as it has a fairly simple morphology for the amount of archival observations available.
-We refer the reader to the argument presented in B24 about this choice, as they are similar and the methodology presented in this work is an extension of the B24 one.
+The reasoning behind this choice follows that of B24, to which we refer the reader, as the methodology developed in this work builds upon and extends their framework.
 To set-up the general observational context, we show in Fig.~\ref{fig:summary_S1063} a composite colour image of the cluster made with the \textit{Hubble Space Telescope} (\textit{HST}) broad band filters: ${\rm F435W}$ (blue), ${\rm F606W}$ (green) and ${\rm F814W}$ (red).
 We present in Fig.~\ref{fig:summary_S1063} the X-ray surface brightness and the footprint of the spectroscopic observations from the Very Large Telescope (VLT)/Multi Unit Spectroscopic Explorer (MUSE) \citep{Bacon2010}.
 We introduce each observational dataset in the following sections (X-rays in Sect.~\ref{sect:X-ray-observations}, and optical imaging and spectroscopy in Sect.~\ref{sect:photo-cat} and \ref{sect:spectra-cat}).